What to Wear to Work at a Retail Store

 When you work for one of the major retailers, the company will have a strict dress code for cashiers, as well as for other store employees.

 Big box retail stores may provide a t-shirt for their employees or may require you to wear a shirt of a specific color.
-The retailer may allow some choice in pants, or skirts for women, and footwear.
-Your attire may be a combination of pre-determined colors, in addition to designation styles.
+The retailer may allow some choice in pants or skirts for women, tops, and footwear.
+Your attire may be a combination of pre-determined colors, in addition to designated styles.

 As with company stores, you may be able to use your employee discount to purchase what you need to wear to work.